Just Military LoansUnaffiliated

 How Does Just Military Loans It Work?

 As long as you have at least 18 months of service left, you may qualify for a loan, even if you have bad credit.
-Interest rates are high and must be repaid within 36 months.
+Rates are high and must be repaid within 36 months.
 Just Military Loans may also charge additional fees, including an origination fee, which aren't publicly quoted.

 What Are Just Military Loans' Rates and Fees?